Wrelks-Quantum/wrelks.github.io/devtests/f594ec05d4fdb15d6e2effe683b4de384828bc97/3-advanced.md

         "mimeType": null,
         "src": null
       },
-      "frontCopy": "Unitary matrices preserve the inner product no matter how you transform a vector under a sequence of unitary matrices.
-How can you demonstrate this proof with linear algebra", "backMedia": {
+      "frontCopy": "Unitary matrices preserve the inner product no matter how you transform a vector under a sequence of unitary matrices.<p> How can you demonstrate this proof with linear algebra", "backMedia": {
         "mimeType": null,
         "src": null